 - I want to know what happens when I ask to be put in touch with a dealership about a vehicle listed on your website

-- I want to know what happens when I am browsing your websites, or when I create an account, and how you choose the adverts to display to me
+- I want to know what happens when I create an account or subscribe to emails

 - I work at a dealership whose inventory is listed on your site, and I want to know what you know about me and what you do with that information